TUD Global Citizenship Lab

 How and when can you register?

 Registration for the TUD Global Citizenship Lab is currently done via studium generale.
-There you will also find the link to register for the event via OPAL.
+You will also find the link to register for the event via OPAL.

-Would you like to become part of an engaged global community and earn the TUD Global Citizenship Certificate?
+Would you like to join an engaged global community and earn the TUD Global Citizenship Certificate?
 Then register for the program here!

 Who can you contact if you have questions?